kdeldycke/awesome-engineering-team-management/README.md

 * [If You’re So Successful, Why Are You Still Working 70 Hours a Week?](https://hbr.org/2018/02/if-youre-so-successful-why-are-you-still-working-70-hours-a-week) - `Our tendency to overwork and burn out is framed by a complex combination of factors involving our profession, our organization, and ourselves.
 At the heart of it is insecurity.`
 * [What Happens When Your Career Becomes Your Whole Identity](https://hbr.org/2019/12/what-happens-when-your-career-becomes-your-whole-identity) - `A particular confluence of high achievement, intense competitiveness, and culture of overwork has caught many in a perfect storm of career enmeshment and burnout.`
 * `In my experience extreme workaholism can often be a way to avoid or defer major life decisions that someone doesn't want to make or even consciously recognize. (…) Eventually the debt comes due but sometimes not until many decades later.` ([source](https://news.ycombinator.com/item?id=21900054))
+* [Avoiding burnout as an ambitious developer](https://stackoverflow.blog/2020/01/13/avoiding-burnout-as-an-ambitious-developer/) - `Be willing to say no; Know what you don’t want; Use your energy level realistically; Be kind to your future self`.

 ## Setbacks and Failures